 Good to Know

-Many types of dog doors can also work for cats as long as the door is the right size.
-Our pet door installation guide will tell you more.
+Some types of dog doors can also work for cats if the door is the right size.
+Our guide to cat doors also gives you tips on choosing the right door for your feline.

 Standard Dog Door

-A standard dog door is designed to fit in an entry door.
+A standard dog door is designed to fit in an entry door or interior door.
 It consists of a frame and one or more flaps.
-While many people can handle installation themselves, the project does require cutting a portion of the entry door away to fit the dog door, so it takes some basic do-it-yourself (DIY) project knowledge and skills.
+While many people can install a dog door themselves, the project requires cutting a portion of the entry door away, so it takes basic do-it-yourself project knowledge and skills.
 Note that an entry door dog door is typically a permanent installation.
-If you move, you may need to replace the door.
+If you move, you may need to install a new door before you sell the home.

 Wall Dog Door

-A wall dog door is similar to those designed for a standard entry door.
+A wall dog door is similar to one designed for an entry door.
+Like a door model, it’s typically suitable for exterior and interior walls.
 Many models have a flap for the exterior and one for the interior and may have a third flap for improved insulation.
-Some have twin doors that swing outward instead of a flap.
+Some have twin doors instead of flaps.
 Installation requires cutting holes in the exterior and interior walls of the house.
-This project is much more complex than installing a standard dog door and is usually a job for a professional.
-However, you have more options when choosing a location for a wall dog door, so it’s a good solution for some homes.
+Wiring, plumbing and structural framing make this project more complex than installing a standard dog door.
+It’s often a job for a professional.
+Keep in mind, wall repair will be necessary if you move.
+However, you have more options when choosing a location for your dog door.

 Tip

-You can find entry door and wall dog doors with frames made from aluminum or plastic.
+Dog doors usually have aluminum or plastic frames.
 Aluminum frames are rugged, long lasting and resist damage from chewing.
 Plastic models are lightweight and tend to be more economical.

 • Insulated flaps and double or triple flaps help reduce heat exchange between your home and the outdoors.

-• Doors with flaps made of interlocking sections allow a better seal against weather and outside air than standard flaps.
+• Doors with flaps made of interlocking sections create a better seal against weather and outside air than standard flaps.

 • Tinted dog flaps minimize heat and glare from the sun.